ankitjain28may/affiliates-connect/README.md

 ```````
 Step 2 (optional)
 ````````
-Modify .env file as per your requirements
+Rename .env.example to .env and Modify .env file as per your requirements
 ``````````````
 Step 3
 ````````